joinpursuit/Pursuit-Core-Web/react_2/backend-testing/README.md

 ```

 #### Explanation
 * `beforeEach` will execute the callback provided after each test.
 In this case the callback invokes `resetDb()` to reset our database after each test.
-Remember that we don't want to share state (data, variables etc) between tests as possibnle.
-Read the `beforEach` docs [here](https://jestjs.io/docs/en/api#beforeeachfn-timeout)
+Remember that we don't want to share state (data, variables etc) between tests as possible.
+Read the `beforeEach` docs [here](https://jestjs.io/docs/en/api#beforeeachfn-timeout)
 * `afterAll`.
 After all the tests make sure our database is reset and does not contain any test data.
 * `reqAgent.get('/api/notes/public')`.
 Is what will fire the request to our our app's endpoint.
 Kind of like `axios` but for testing.
 You can see that `reqAgent` is made by importing `request` from `supertest` and creating an agent by passing in our app.
 * `const { status, body }` is destructuring the status and body of the response so that we can make assertions on them.